MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 > [!NOTE]
 >
-> In this lab, your results for data might vary.
+> In this lab, your results from Copilot for Power Apps might vary.
 Power Apps uses AI to generate data for the lab and the data changes daily.

 ### Exercise 1: Create the Real Estate Property table using Copilot